bigcommerce/dev-docs/docs/api-docs/building-checkouts/checkout-consignment.md

 <div class="HubBlock-content">

 ### Note
-BigCommerce S2S Checkout API responds quickly when only one consignment is present on the checkout; however, as you add more and more consignments to the order, these API calls take more and more time to complete.
+BigCommerce S2S Checkout API responds quickly when only one consignment is present on the checkout; however, as you add more and more consignments to the order, the API calls take more and more time to complete.

 </div>
 </div>